 8. Why Is Branding So Important?

 Branding is essential if you want to grow your business, and this applies to your videos, as well.
-A strong, memorable brand will not only help you establish your business and reputation, it will keep customers coming back for more.
+A strong, memorable brand will not only help you establish your business and reputation, it will keep your customers coming back for more.
 Branding begins with a logo, along with a tagline, and branding colors that are uniquely yours.
 The goal is to have your brand be instantly recognizable when people see these features.

 Your branding materials should be on every video your produce, your website, and all promotional materials, including business cards, flyers, letterhead, products, and on all social media accounts.
 Even your fonts should be consistent.
 Think of your brand as the face of your business – it’s essence or personality.
 Every single element of your business serves to brand it, and is the means by which potential clients will form their initial impression of you, and what your brand represents.